 On April 8, cities in 13 states will experience a total solar eclipse.
 The path of totality includes Indiana University campuses in Bloomington, Columbus, Kokomo, Indianapolis and Richmond.

-Dr. Hin Cheung, a clinical assistant professor at the Indiana University School of Optometry, explains how to prepare to view both eclipses safely.
+Dr. Hin Cheung, a clinical assistant professor at the Indiana University School of Optometry, explains how to prepare to view the total solar eclipse safely.
+For additional downloadable and sharable resources, visit the eclipse resource webpage from the IU School of Optometry.

 Question: How can I protect my eyes during the eclipse?
 How can I safely watch it?

-Answer: The best way to protect your eyes is to either view the eclipse indirectly using a pinhole projector, or to view it directly with an eclipse viewer.
+Answer: The best way to protect your eyes in the hours leading up to and after the moments of totality during the total solar eclipse is to either view the eclipse indirectly using a pinhole projector, or to view it directly with a reputable eclipse viewer.
+When the sun is completely covered by the moon during totality, it is safe to remove eye protection and enjoy the view of the totally eclipsed sun directly.

-For indirect viewing, do not look at the sun, but instead look at a projection of the sun or a shadow of the eclipse.
+For indirect viewing during partial phases of the eclipse, instead of looking at the sun, look at a projection of the sun or a shadow of the eclipse.
 One easy way is to form a waffle pattern with your fingers, with your back toward the sun; the small holes between your fingers form a pinhole effect, and that projects an image of the sun on the ground.
 As the eclipse occurs, you’ll see the projected image of the sun going from round to a crescent shape.

 Eclipse viewers have special filters that blocks out the harmful levels of light and radiation from the sun and allow only a small fraction of that through the filter — limited solar ultraviolet A and B radiation to a maximum of 0.0032%, and solar infrared radiation to a maximum of 3%.
 The viewers must be in compliance with the requirements of the International Organization for Standardization to be considered safe.
-Specifically, there should be clear labeling on the viewer that says ISO 12312-2.
+Specifically, there should be clear labeling on the viewer that says ISO 12312-2, sometimes written as ISO 12312-2:2015.

-Q: Why shouldn’t you look directly at the sun during the eclipse?
+Q: Why shouldn’t you look directly at the sun during the partial phases of the solar eclipse?

 A: Excess UV radiation from the sun can damage the eyes.
 To the front of the eye, this could cause photokeratitis, which is akin to a sunburn on the cornea.
 This heals fairly quickly and is simple to treat, but it can be very uncomfortable and cause blurry vision until it is healed.